ntdu/leaderboard/README.md

 - Mobile/Web call API to answer the quiz
 - Quiz-service validates the input data
 - Push validated data into the quiz-answer topic
-- Two consumers consume that topic (one for storing data into Postgres and the other for calculating score and updating leaderboard)
+- Two consumers consume that topic (one for storing data into Postgres and the other for calculating score and updating the leaderboard)
-- Use SortedSet datatype in Redis to store leaderboard
+- Use SortedSet datatype in Redis to store the leaderboard

 **Concerns**:
 - Same as the above concerns